cosmos/cosmos-sdk/docs/spec/staking/state_transitions.md

 ## Delegations

 ### Delegate
-When a delegation occurs both the validator object are affected
+When a delegation occurs both the validator and the delegtion objects are affected
  - determine the delegators shares based on tokens delegated and the validator's exchange rate
  - remove tokens from the sending account
  - add shares the delegation object or add them to a created validator object